jansensan/perpetua/README.md

 Coming from AS3, I prefer constants, such as `MouseEvent.CLICK` and the likes.
 In the end, that constant simply returns a string, but it prevents errors.

 Perpétua classes allow to use such constants.
-They are currently based upon the [events that jQuery uses](http://api.jquery.com/category/events/).
-As this library progresses, I will most probably add touch events and other events that browsers can dispatch in Javascript.
+They are currently based upon the [events that jQuery uses](http://api.jquery.com/category/events/) and the[DOM events list on Wikipedia](http://en.wikipedia.org/wiki/DOM_events).

 If you are curious, "perpétua" is the latin word for constance.